thomasjohnkane/snooze/README.md

 }
 ```

-If this method is not present on your notification, The time it returns will be used to schedule a notification again for that particular notification.
+If this method is present on your notification, The time it returns will be used to schedule a notification again for that particular notification.

 **Scheduled Notification Meta Information**